alan-kudelko/DrinkCreator6000/README.md

     }

 *Note:*
-- When modifying multiple fields of the UI_Context structure, it is essential to ensure that the operation is atomic.
+- When modifying multiple fields of the UI_Context structure, it is essential to ensure that the operation is "atomic".
 This means preventing the scheduler from performing a context switch during the update.
 If not properly protected, concurrent access to UI_Context may result in an inconsistent state or hard-to-debug issues, especially when other tasks read from it simultaneously.

 ---